 - Economic growth slows as government spending becomes almost exclusively focused on paying benefits for these mandated programs.

-- The U.S. debt comes closer to Japan's crushing burden of a 200 percent debt-to-GDP ratio.
+- The U.S. debt comes closer to Japan's crushing burden of a 200% debt-to-GDP ratio.

 - The dollar weakens as investors in Treasury bonds switch to currencies in countries with brighter growth prospects.

 Second, increase the overall size of the budget.
-To fund this increased spending, either taxes would have to be raised or the debt further increased.
+To fund this increased spending, taxes would have to be raised, or the debt would have to be increased.
 Either would slow economic growth.

 Third, decrease the benefit amount paid to retirees.
 This is the most likely scenario.
-This would force able-bodied boomers to continue working.
-It would require an Act of Congress to change the existing law.
+It would force able-bodied older workers to continue working.

 Interest on the Debt

-Although not officially a part of the mandatory budget, the interest on the national debt is also mandatory.
-For FY 2019, it's projected to be $363 billion.
-That's a big piece of the budget deficit of $985 billion.
+Although not officially a part of the mandatory budget, the interest on the national debt is also a mandated expense.
+For FY 2021, it's projected to be $300 billion.
+That's nearly one third of the budget deficit of $944 billion.